aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/load-and-save/detect-3d-file-formats/_index.md

 FileFormat inputFormat = FileFormat.detect(MyDir + "document.fbx");
 ```

-## Step 3: Display the File Format
+## Step 3: display the file format

 Print the detected file format to the console.